adamluckydo/ontology/2_Story/Story.md

 Specifically, what happened for me was a sudden jolt of realization that everything was a trick.
 All good things, all bad things, every thing that _has_ happened or _will_ happen was just fake, and caring about any of it could only lead to suffering.
 You know how your brain will drift off into daydreams as soon as you're not focusing on something?
 Well every time that happened, instead of random thoughts about myself or others or the future or the past, it was just "this is all suffering".
 The only thing that helped was to clear my mind by meditating, but usually the thought of being alone with my own mind was too overwhelmingly terrifying to allow myself to do even that.
 For a few weeks after my initial jolt, I could not go to sleep without a light on and some audio playing to try to distract my mind from "The Truth".

-One of the worst parts of my mental shift had been that it felt dangerous to even talk to other people about it: If I had gotten myself into this state, I had to avoid getting anyone else into it at all costs.
+One of the worst parts of this mental shift was that it felt dangerous to even talk to other people about it.
+My paranoid logic told me that if I had gotten myself into this state, it was possible to get other people into this state, and I had to avoid that at all costs.
 The second worst part was that Buddhism is unfalsifiable.
 So any thoughts along the lines of "just believe something different" didn't penetrate my self-imposed sphere of suffering.

 There were only two things that really pulled me out of it: Time, and Rob Burbea.